Feyerabend/bb/workbook/ch01/projects/EXERCISES.md

     - Research early methods for storing data in computer memory and how variable storage has evolved over time.

 4. *What are the most common types of variables in programming?*
-    - Provide examples and explain why a variable’s type is essential for data interpretation.
+    - Provide examples and explain why a variable's type is essential for data interpretation.

 5. *Discuss the role of variables in functional versus imperative programming paradigms.*
-    - Compare how variables function differently in each paradigm, focusing on functional programming’s preference for immutability.
+    - Compare how variables function differently in each paradigm, focusing on functional programming's preference for immutability.

 #### Assignment